An optimal representation for the trace zero subgroup

 Moreover, Galbraith and Lin show in \cite{galbraith-lin-09} that for computing pairings, the second approach is faster whenever the embedding degree is greater than 2.

-On the basis of these results, we recommend using the second method also when computing with compressed elements of a trace zero subgroup: Decompress the element, perform the operation in $\pic(\Fqn)$, and compress the result.
+In this paper we do not provide an efficient algorithm for scalar multiplication of compressed elements of the trace zero subgroup.
+However, we believe that this is not a major drawback.
+On the basis of the results outlined above, we expect that the second method would be faster, and hence it is reasonable to use this method when computing with compressed elements of a trace zero subgroup: Decompress the element, perform the operation in $\pic(\Fqn)$, and compress the result.
 Since our compression and decompression algorithms are very efficient, this adds only little overhead.
 Moreover, scalar multiplication is considerably more efficient for trace zero divisors than for general divisors in $\pic(\Fqn)$, due to a speed-up using the Frobenius endomorphism, as pointed out by Frey \cite{frey-99} and studied in detail by Lange \cite{lange-phd,lange-04} and subsequently by Avanzi and Cesena~\cite{avanzi-cesena-07}.